Headaches - tension

 Tizanidine (Zanaflex, generic) is a muscle relaxant that is sometimes used for prevention of chronic tension-type headaches.
 In general, there is little evidence that other muscle relaxers are effective in treating tension-type headaches.

-Onabotulinumtoxin A (Botox) injections are used to relax muscles and reduce skin wrinkles.
-Botox injections are FDA-approved for prevention of chronic migraines in adults.
-However, the FDA has not approved Botox for treatment of tension-type headaches.
-Studies show conflicting evidence regarding the effectiveness of Botox for treating tension-type headache.
+Botulinum toxin (such as onabotulinumtoxin A, Botox) injections are used to relax muscles and reduce skin wrinkles.
+Botulinum toxin injections are FDA-approved for prevention of chronic migraines in adults.
+However, the FDA has not approved these drugs for treatment of tension-type headaches.
+While studies show conflicting evidence regarding the effectiveness of botulinum toxin for treating tension-type headache, a systematic review suggests botulinum injections may be effective.

 Nitric Oxide Synthase Inhibitors